Cylindrical Algebraic Decomposition With Frontier Condition: Introduction

+By the Tarski-Seidenberg theorem, every quantifier-free Boolean formula represents a semialgebraic set, and every semialgebraic set can be represented by a quantifier-free Boolean formula.
+We will use quantifier-free Boolean formulas as the means of representing semialgebraic sets in the following satements.

-\begin{theorem} Let $S \subset \Real^n$ be a semialgebraic set defined by a Boolean combination of atomic equations $f=0$ or inequalities $f>0$, with $s$ different polynomials $f \in \Real [X_1, \ldots ,X_n]$ having degrees $\deg (f) \le d$.
-There is an algorithm which produces a cylindrical decomposition $\mathcal D$ of $\Real^n$ compatible with $S$ and satisfying the frontier condition.
-The complexity of the algorithm is $(sd)^{O(1)^{n2^n}}$.
-This is also an upper bound on the number of cells in $\mathcal D$, number of polynomials defining cells, and their degrees. \end{theorem}
+\begin{theorem} Let $S \subset \R^n$ be a semialgebraic set defined by a quantifier-free Boolean formula $F$ with $s$ different polynomials of maximum degree $d$ in $\R[x_1,\ldots,x_n]$.
+There is an algorithm, taking $F$ as input, which outputs a cylindrical decomposition $\mathcal D$ of $\R^n$ compatible with $S$ and satisfying the frontier condition.
+The complexity of this algorithm is $(sd)^{O(1)^{n2^n}}$.
+This is also an upper bound on the number of cells in $\mathcal D$, number of polynomials defining cells and their degrees. \end{theorem}

 \begin{remark} Algorithm in Theorem~\ref{th:main} is understood as a Blum-Shub-Smale (BSS) real numbers machine \cite{blum1998}.
 A similar statement is also true for the Turing machine model, in which case the complexity bound depends, in addition, polynomially on maximal bit-size of coefficients (cf. \cite{collins1975}). \end{remark}